 Would you like to explore the biggest questions and ideas that have inspired writers and thinkers across the centuries?
 Study English Literature at Oxford Brookes, and you'll examine critical moments and movements in culture and society.

-You’ll develop academic skills crucial to university study - like critical analysis, essay writing and collaboration.
+English Literature with a Foundation Year is a unique integrated degree programme, enabling you to develop academic skills crucial to university study, such as critical analysis, academic writing and collaboration.
 And we'll support you as you grow your confidence, get to know your strengths and build your knowledge.

 How to apply

 Wherever possible we make our conditional offers using the UCAS Tariff.
 The combination of A-level grades listed here would be just one way of achieving the UCAS Tariff points for this course.